An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Assignability

 In matricial form this system of linear equations is~\Cref{matrixCNS}.

-Conversely, the fact that~\Cref{matrixCNS} implies the existence of a Pauli assignment is justified after presenting the algorithm in~\Cref{labelingSec}, which is expected to compute such a Pauli assignment $\alpha$ of $(V,H,G)$ from the anticommutation matrix $G$. \end{proof}
+Conversely, the fact that~\Cref{matrixCNS} implies the existence of a Pauli assignment is justified after presenting the algorithm in~\Cref{labelingSec}, which constructs such a Pauli assignment $\alpha$ of $(V,H,G)$ from the anticommutation matrix $G$. \end{proof}

+It is sometimes more convenient and more pictorial to express the assignability condition by using the language of graphs, as in the following theorem.

+\begin{theorem} A hypergram $(V,H,G)$ admits a Pauli assignment if and only if, for each vertex $v \in V$, each hyperedge $h \in H$ contains an even number of vertices which are adjacent to $v$ in the graph $(V,G)$. \end{theorem}

+In other words, this \emph{graphical assignability condition} requires that each vertex anticommutes with an even number of vertices of each hyperedge.
+Since all the vertices in a hyperedge mutually commute, it is sufficient to consider the vertices not belonging to the hyperedge.

+\begin{proof} \Cref{matrixCNS} is an algebraic form of the graphical assignability condition.
+Indeed, consider the entry $(H \ctimes G)_{h,v}$ at row $h$ and column $v$ in the product of the matrices $H$ and $G$.
+Each $1$ in this sum is the product of a $1$ entry in the matrix $H$, meaning that some vertex $i$ is in the hyperedge $h$, and a $1$ entry in the matrix $G$, meaning that this vertex $i$ anticommutes with $v$.
+The sum of these $1$s as natural numbers would be the number of such vertices $i$ in $h$ anticommuting with $v$.
+The sum being computed over $\mathbb{F}_2$, it is zero as required in~\Cref{anticommMatrixColumnHyperedgeZero} if and only if this number is even. \end{proof}

+\begin{example}[continued] In our example where $G = \{\{v_3,v_5\}\}$ the vertex $v_5$ anticommutes with $v_3$ and commutes with $v_1$ and $v_2$, so it anticommutes only with one vertex in the first hyperedge $\{v_1,v_2,v_3\}$.
+By~\Cref{graphCnsQA}, the hypergram $S$ is not assignable. \end{example}